moni97/my_coding_practice_python/WordSearch/README.md

 So i tried to reduce the space consumed in each function call(as if the stack limit is reached can also lead to TLE).
 So I tried reducing the number of var I am passing in the function calls and I was not getting TLE error.

 **TLE does not always mean our solution is not optimized but also means that we need to reduce the amount of space consumed.**
+**Adding extra loops to avoid the dfs calls also resuces the runtime.
+For example in this case, I tried adding a for loop to return False if the all the letters in the word is not in the board and it increased my runtime to 96%.
+This may not work in all the problems but worth a shot.**

 Runtime: 7340 ms, faster than 48.10% of Python3 online submissions for Word Search.
 Memory Usage: 14 MB, less than 67.74% of Python3 online submissions for Word Search.